Distribution Regression in Duration Analysis: an Application to Unemployment Spells: Distribution Regression with Duration Outcomes

+Therefore, (\ref{dr}) is a natural generalization of (\ref{3}) that allows all the slope coefficients varying with $t$.
+Other duration models with varying slope coefficients are also special cases of (\ref{dr}).
+For instance, \cite{Aalen1980} semi-parametric additive hazard model reduces to ( \ref{dr}) with $\Lambda \left( u\right) =1-\exp \left( -u\right) $.
+The non-proportional odds model considered by \cite{McCullagh1980} and \cite {Armstrong1989} can also be expressed in terms of the DR specification (\ref {dr}) when $\Lambda $ is the logistic link function.

+We conclude this section by emphasizing that allowing for varying slope coefficients is particularly important to capture richer heterogeneous effects of covariates across the distribution of the duration outcome.
+Indeed, traditional duration specifications, such as the PH, PO or AFT models, implicitly impose that all covariates affect the CDF of $T$ in a proportional, and monotonic form.
+If $\Lambda $ is differentiable with Lebesgue density $\lambda$, partial effects for these models have the form

-where $\psi (u)=\left. d\Psi (u)\right/ du$ is always positive.
-Thus, the marginal effect associated with model (\ref{3}) may be too rigid in several applications.
-For instance, in the context of Section \ref{Application}, in which one is interested in studying the effects of unemployment insurance (UI) benefits on the unemployment duration (UD) distribution, model (\ref{3} ) does not allow the effect of UI on UD distribution to be non-monotonic, e.g. U-shaped, potentially ruling out non-stationary search models in the spirit of \cite{VandenBerg1990}.
+Thus, the sign of the marginal effect of any $X$'s component is not allowed to vary with $t$, which may be too restrictive in some applications.
+For instance, in the context of the empirical application in Section \ref{Application}, (\ref{3}) does not allow a non-monotonic effect, e.g. U-shaped, ruling out non-stationary search models in the spirit of \cite{VandenBerg1990}.
+The DR model (\ref{dr}) bypass such limitations since